CoDeGAN: Contrastive Disentanglement for Generative Adversarial Network: Contrasitve Disentanglement in GANs

-where $\beta_1$ and $\beta_2$ are two trade-off terms.
-To constrain the flexibility, we prefer to learn $G$ and $E=\left\{E_f,E_e\right\}$ separately.
-After optimizing $G$, we optimize $E$.
-Finally, we update discriminator $D$ according $\mathcal{L}_D$, which takes the same form as in our chosen GANs.
-The learning of CD-GAN is a two-step alternative optimization procedure: (\romannumeral1) update discriminator $D$, and (\romannumeral2) update generator $G$ and encoder $E=\left\{E_f,E_e\right\}$.
+where $\beta_1$ and $\beta_2$ are two trade-offs.
+To constrain the flexibility, we prefer to learn $G$ and $E=\left\{E_c,E_{\mathbf{z}}\right\}$ separately.
+The learning procedure of \texttt{CoDeGAN} is a three-step alternative optimization procedure: (\romannumeral1) update discriminator $D$, (\romannumeral2) update generator $G$, and (\romannumeral3) update encoder $E$.